barryceelen/wp-simplechimp/README.md

 Basic [MailChimp](http://mailchimp.com) subscription form for WordPress.

 The plugin has no settings page.
-To specify your Mailchimp API key and list id, add a filter to 'simplechimp_options', eg. via the [Simplechimp options plugin](https://gist.github.com/barryceelen/7619021).
+To specify your Mailchimp API key and list id, add a filter to 'simplechimp_options', eg. via the [SimpleChimp Options plugin](https://gist.github.com/barryceelen/7619021).

 	add_filter( 'simplechimp_options', 'myprefix_filter_options', 9999 );